jrnold/r4ds-exercise-solutions/docs/transform.md

 ```

+### Exercise 4 {.exercise}

-4. Does the result of running the following code surprise you?
+> Does the result of running the following code surprise you?
 How do the select helpers deal with case by default?
 How can you change that default?

 ```r